BECS Direct Entry System

 NPP payments, on the other hand, are always-on and they move and settle in real-time.
 They carry more data, boast better fraud and audit controls, and enable automated straight-through processing and reconciliation, 24/7-365.

-With 2030 slated for the retirement of the BECS Direct Entry framework, Australian payments are undergoing once-in-a-generation modernisation.
 Transitioning all BECS payments to the real-time rails of the New Payments Platform [NPP] will be a transformational moment.
-It will take time, but the clock is ticking.

-As the first PayTech approved as an AusPayNet Tier 2 BECS Participant, and the first non-bank Connected Institution on the real-time rails of the NPP, Zepto is uniquely positioned to guide businesses through the transition.
+As the first PayTech approved as an AusPayNet Tier 2 BECS Participant, and the first non-bank Connected Institution on the real-time rails of the NPP, Zepto is uniquely positioned to guide large businesses through the transition.